DAVID DORFMAN DANCE

 Schooltime Matinee

 This accessible program for young audiences gives students first-hand experience on dance, video, performance and the creative process.
-Performances of the evening work, (A)Way Out of My Body or Truce Song, can be arranged either with the students brought to the theater or as an assembly program at the school.
+Performances of the evening work, (A)Way Out of My Body or TRUCE, can be arranged either with the students brought to the theater or as an assembly program at the school.
 DDD perform sections of their repertory and show how they incorporate video, innovative movement, partnering and original music into their works.
 Student audience participation is often included and study guides for teachers are available.
 Running time: 50 minutes + 10 minute Q+A Session

 Grade range: Grade 6-High-School